cfgnunes/nautilus-scripts/README.md

 - [Open an issue](https://github.com/cfgnunes/nautilus-scripts/issues/new)
   describing the bug or feature idea;
 - Fork the project, make changes, and submit a pull request.

+🌍 If you'd like to translate this project into your native language, feel free to send me the translated file: [en_template.pot](https://github.com/cfgnunes/nautilus-scripts/blob/main/.po/en_template.pot)